djradon/public-notes/prdct.ontouml.md

 - the «Relator» meta-class is analogous to the «Kind», «Collective» and «Quantity» meta-classes, in the sense that it is rigid and provides an identity principle for its instances.
   - The difference is that, instead of representing functional complexes, quantities or collections, a «Relator» represents the objectification of relational properties
   - relators can also be specialised by subkinds, phases and roles, and generalised by categories and mixins
+- A «Relator» must always be connected (directly or indirectly) to at least one relation stereotyped as «Mediation»
+- "The sum of the minimum cardinalities of the opposite ends of the mediations connected (directly or indirectly) to the «Relator» must be greater or equal to 2."
+  - but why?

 ### Category